 Your classes help you create your project.
 Take in a new perspective from one of many visiting artists.
 Bounce ideas off your one-on-one mentor.
 Take theoretical and practical classes in new media, physical computing, interactive narrative, or even multi-channel sound creation.
 And at your end-of-semester exhibition, see all your hard work in action.

-Share a conveniently located apartment in downtown Prague with CET peers.
-Take in the views during your beautiful 15- to 20-minute commute to class, where you either walk or take public transport for free.
+Share a conveniently located apartment in downtown Prague with CET peers and local Czech students.
+Take in the views during your beautiful 20- to 30-minute commute to class, where you either walk or take public transport with your CET-provided pass.
 Residences have many layouts, but you always have peers around to chat about your day and just relax with after a busy day at FAMU.
-On top of that, your neighborhood is filled with restaurants, movie theaters, beautiful architecture, and parks.

 Local Czech Roommates